Media apprenticeships

 With careers in TV, radio and film production - plus other areas including business, design, engineering and journalism - media apprenticeships provide a gateway into the UK's thriving digital and creative industries

 Working on the production side of film and television has always required new starters to join as runners and develop their skills on the job.
-With the more technical roles, such as video editing and visual effects (VFX), previous qualifications in these areas may be welcomed.
+Previous qualifications are often needed for technical roles like video editing and visual effects (VFX).

-If you're looking to enter this competitive landscape straight from sixth form/college or university, a media apprenticeship may provide the ideal stepping stone to a full-time job or contract with the company.
+To enter this competitive landscape straight from sixth form/college or university, a media apprenticeship can provide the ideal stepping stone to a full-time job or contract with the company.

 What media apprenticeships are available?

-- advertising and digital marketing - see marketing apprenticeships
+- advertising and digital marketing - explore marketing apprenticeships

 - broadcast media production and editing - television and radio